vikassinghn/PHP-OOPs-CRUD/README.md

 ---

 ## 📚 Learning Outcome
-- Understanding OOP principles in PHP
+- Understanding OOPs principles in PHP
 - Applying CRUD operations with clean and reusable code
 - Using classes and database abstraction